Financial conditions in Europe

 CURRENT READINGS

 • Financial Conditions in Europe are EASY (0.09) and have turned easier vs the previous week's average.
-Negative mortgage demand (-4.4% YoY) is met with easy lending standards, while demand for for consumer loans Positive (2.0% YoY).
+Negative mortgage demand (-4.4% YoY) is met with easy lending standards, while demand for consumer loans Positive (2.0% YoY).

 Positive demand for business loans (2.5% YoY) is met with tighter business lending standards.